Tensorflow tutorial

 Local entrypoint code

 Let’s kick everything off.
 Everything runs in an ephemeral “app” that gets destroyed once it’s done.
-In order to keep the Tensorboard web server running, we sleep in an infinite loop until the user hits ctrl-c.
+In order to keep the TensorBoard web server running, we sleep in an infinite loop until the user hits ctrl-c.

 The script will take a few minutes to run, although each epoch is quite fast since it runs on a GPU.
 The first time you run it, it might have to build the image, which can take an additional few minutes.